Peter W. Walker

 Books

-The Power of Suffering: Loyalism, the Church of England, and the American Revolution (book manuscript in progress).
+The Power of Suffering: Loyalism and the Church of England in the Age of the American Revolution (under contract with Yale University Press).

-Co-editor with Christopher Minty, The Cause of Loyalty: The Revolutionary Worlds of Myles Cooper (book-length collection of edited primary sources, in progress).
+Co-editor with Christopher Minty, The Cause of Loyalty: The Revolutionary Worlds of Myles Cooper (digital collection of edited primary sources, in progress).

 Journal Articles